-At June 30, 2023, we had cash on hand in the amount of \$27.1 million.
-During the six months ended June 30, 2023, we closed our IPO and two Private Placements (see Note 9) and received \$34.3 million of net proceeds from these offerings.
-We also received commitments through the Private Placements in which we will receive an additional \$27.5 million subsequent to June 2023, but before the end of 2023.
-Due to the funds received through these offerings, and the conversion of preferred stock and convertible notes payable upon the closing of the IPO, we had shareholders' equity of \$22.3 million at June 30, 2023.
-We expect our cash on hand at June 30, 2023, together with the \$27.5 million of future commitments from the Private Placements, will last for at least the next 12 months.
+At September 30, 2023, we had cash and cash equivalents on hand in the amount of \$29.9 million.
+During the nine months ended September 30, 2023, we closed our IPO and two Private Placements (see Note 9) and received \$37.8 million of net proceeds from these offerings.
+We also received commitments through the Private Placements for the funding of an additional \$24.0 million that were due by November 15, 2023.
+Due to the funds received through these offerings, and the conversion of preferred stock and convertible notes payable upon the closing of the IPO, we had shareholders' equity of \$24.0 million at September 30, 2023.
+In November 2023, we agreed to extend the funding deadline for \$2.0 million of the remaining committed investment amounts to March 31, 2024.
+The investor who was obligated to fund \$22.0 million of the remaining committed investment amounts has not made such payments and has indicated that he does not intend to comply with his investment commitments through the Private Placements.
+We are currently evaluating our potential remedies with respect to this investor's non-compliance with his contractual obligations to us.
+We expect our existing cash and cash equivalents will last for at least the next 12 months.